William Lloyd (engineer)

 William Lloyd (12 October 1822 – 15 July 1905) was a British railway engineer who was instrumental in the construction of several railways in the Americas.

 Career

-William Lloyd started his engineering career while serving five years pupilage to Mr Joseph Gibbs.
+William Lloyd started his engineering career while serving five years pupilage to Joseph Gibbs.
 He was given this position by Gibbs to make a survey of ironworks at Marquise in France and to lay out a railway line to the port of Ambleteuse.
 After completing this line he was given the post of Resident Engineer on a section of the French Northern Railway.
-He returned to England in 1844 where he worked on various rail projects for eight years under Mr George Stephenson and Mr George Parker Bidder.
+He returned to England in 1844 where he worked on various rail projects for eight years under George Stephenson and George Parker Bidder.